RachitrajeshParihar/Quant_NLP/README.md

 This project involves financial sentiment analysis using tweets.
 The goal is to process financial text data, extract meaningful features using BERT embeddings, and classify sentiment using an MLP-Mixer model.
 The pipeline includes data scraping, preprocessing, model training, and evaluation to achieve high accuracy in sentiment classification.

 Project Structure:
--Data Scraping: Extracts financial tweets and sentiment labels.\n
+-Data Scraping: Extracts financial tweets and sentiment labels.

 -Preprocessing: Converts text into numerical representations using BERT embeddings.